Who Are You—Really?

 🌱 The Choice to Heal

-But at some point, that flame that had dimmed inside me began to flicker again.
+At some point, the flame that had dimmed inside me began to flicker again.
 I started asking different questions:

 What if I’m not broken?